 Plus, you have nothing at all to show for the premiums you paid, unless you happen to die during the term of the policy (and studies shows only 1% of term polices ever pay a claim).

 Would you like to see what “guaranteed, exponential growth” would look like if you added a custom-tailored Bank On Yourself policy to your financial plan?
 Simply request a free, no-obligation Analysis to find out.

 5. How will Bank On Yourself be affected if deflation becomes a problem?

 In a deflationary environment, income is king.
 So, investors would be struggling to find safe, dependable sources of income.
 Which means top-quality bonds which provide that income – and which make up a major portion of an insurers portfolio – would boom.

 Bonds do well in a deflationary environment because as interest rates decline, the higher interest being credited on existing bonds become more valuable.
-The companies used by Bank On Yourself Authorized Advisors are some of the financially strongest life insurance groups in the world.
+The companies used by Bank On Yourself Professionals are some of the financially strongest life insurance groups in the world.